 MUS G571 Master's Advanced Orchestral Conducting (3 cr.)
 P: Consent of instructor.
 Baton techniques and critical examination of scores; problems of rehearsal and interpretation.
 May be repeated for degree credit.
 MUS G579 Master's Advanced Wind Conducting (3 cr.)
-P: Admission to the wind conducting program and consent of instructor.
+P: Major in wind conducting and consent of instructor.
 Baton technique and critical analysis of scores; rehearsal and interpretive problems.